 §170-902.D stipulates: "The location and conformity of the area shall be such that the flexible development thereof pursuant to this article would be consistent with the Westtown Township Comprehensive Plan."
-The current Westtown Township Comprehensive Plan.
+The current Westtown Township Comprehensive Plan was adopted in March of 2019.